 Monitor calibration is fairly brisk at under ﬁve minutes, but it's noticeably longer than the time taken by the Datacolor SpyderX calibrator.
 At least the i1Studio is worth the wait as it delivers great results, with an average Delta-E score of 0.89.

 If monitor calibration is a little slow, printer proﬁling is a cinch.
-You don’t need to pause on every individual colour patch on the two A4 test prints: just slide along each row of patches and the i1Studio automatically does its thing.
+You don’t need to pause on every individual color patch on the two A4 test prints: just slide along each row of patches and the i1Studio automatically does its thing.
 Like monitor proﬁling, a custom proﬁle is then saved, and you select this rather than using your printer’s default settings the next time you print.

 There's also iOS smart device calibration.
 You’ll need to download the ColorTRUE app to use this feature, then you place the i1Studio on your device’s screen and the calibration process works much like it does when calibrating your main monitor.
 There is a catch though: this doesn’t alter your device’s colour at a system level.
-Only images opened within the ColorTRUE Image Gallery will be displayed with corrected colour.
+Only images opened within the ColorTRUE Image Gallery will be displayed with corrected color.

 The Elite version of the SpyderX colorimeter may look identical to its cheaper Pro sibling, but ﬁre up the Elite’s software and you get a host of extra features.